-Cynthia Michel is a Financial Planner with P3 Wealth Advisors, where she partners with clients to evaluate options and make informed decisions aligned with their financial goals.
-She supports a broad range of planning needs, including retirement planning, investment planning, estate planning strategies, asset and risk management, education planning, and cash‑flow strategies for major life events.
+Cynthia partners with clients to help them navigate the complex financial landscape of their lives with clarity and confidence.
+She brings more than 15 years of experience to support a broad range of planning needs, including retirement and investment planning, estate planning strategies, asset and risk management, education planning, and cash‑flow strategies for major life events.

 Education & Designations